CodingLawyersClub/fundamentals/README.md

 So let's try putting some stuff in the `render`!

-Delete all the stuff in the render except the `return` and parentheses so it looks like this:
+Staying in the `Home/index.js` file, delete all the stuff in the render except the `return` and parentheses so it looks like this:

 ```
 render() {